 - Purple makes you invulnerable for a short while when hurt.

 - In The Smurfs for the SNES, you had mercy invincibility, but so did the only non-bossnote enemy that could take several hits: Azrael, who was hard to avoid and naturally, could hurt you while invincible.

-- Present in Bug!.
-Not like it's going to help against swamp water or lava, which will still kill you no matter what.
+- Present in Bug.
+Not like it's going to help against swamp water or lava, which will still kill Bug as long as he touches the stuff.

 - Sometimes subverted in the first Sonic the Hedgehog, as some objects were exempt from the invincibility, so landing on a large bed of spikes could possibly have you bounce back onto it again, killing you.

 - Necessary in the Game Gear/Master System version of this game, as the Chaos Emeralds are hidden in the levels as opposed to in Special Stages.
 Most require exploring and some thinking to get to, but the one in Labyrinth Zone is actually in a small pit of spikes.
 There are no nearby enemies, so the only way you can do it is to deliberately jump into the spikes and take damage, then while you're invincible jump in again, grab the Chaos Emerald and jump back out before that invincibility wears off and you die.

 - The Silver boss fight in Sonic the Hedgehog (2006).
 His main attack is catching and throwing you into something, losing rings on impact.
 The "catch and toss" part ignores the invincibility frames.